nabijaczleweli/cargo-update/README.md

   * Check for old versions, remove them
   * Add the current version to the current executable's extension
   * Create an empty file in place of the just-renamed file (this way `cargo install` will "replace" it and not duplicate the entry in `.crates.toml`)

+## Special thanks

+To all who support further development on Patreon, in particular:

+  * ThePhD